 i.
 Someone might object that this was a great benefit to the priests, and maybe even an excessive benefit.
 Meat was a luxury in the ancient world, and the priests had more meat to eat than most people.
 Yet, it should be remembered that the priests (as from the tribe of Levi), had no allotment of land given to them (Numbers 18:20).
 God was their inheritance, and they were provided for by the offerings and gifts of God’s people.

 b.
-On the day when Moses presented them to minister to the LORD as priests: That ceremony was described in Exodus 29 and carried out in Leviticus 8.
-This was the ceremony that officially appointed and anointed Aaron and his sons as priests for Israel.
+On the day when Moses presented them to minister to the LORD as priests: This ceremony was described in Exodus 29 and carried out in Leviticus 8.
+It was the ceremony that officially appointed and anointed Aaron and his sons as priests for Israel.

 4. (37-38) Postscript on the sacrifices.

 This is the law of the burnt offering, the grain offering, the sin offering, the trespass offering, the consecrations, and the sacrifice of the peace offering, which the LORD commanded Moses on Mount Sinai, on the day when He commanded the children of Israel to offer their offerings to the LORD in the Wilderness of Sinai.

 a.
 This is the law of the burnt offering: This is a summary statement regarding the previous seven chapters, with the instructions for the sacrifices of Israel.
 These included:

 · The burnt offering: Leviticus 1 and 6:8-13.

 · The grain offering: Leviticus 2 and 6:14-23.

 · The sin offering: Leviticus 4 and 6:24-30.

 · The trespass offering: Leviticus 5 and 7:1-10.